 Our analysis makes it clear that the chromoballs play the central role in the meson spectroscopy, although in general they do not appear as mass eigenstates.
-In particular, our analysis tells that the quarkonium-chromoball mixing makes a deep influence on the $q\bq$ octet-singlet mixing.
-In fact in the quark and chromon model the $q\bq$ octet-singlet mixing can not be discussed without the quarkonium-chromoball mixing, because the quarkonium-chromoball mixing inevitably induces the octet-singlet mixing.
+In particular, our analysis tells that the chromoball-quarkonium mixing makes a deep influence on the $q\bq$ octet-singlet mixing.
+In fact in the quark and chromon model the $q\bq$ octet-singlet mixing can not be discussed without the chromoball-quarkonium mixing, because the chromoball-quarkonium mixing inevitably induces the octet-singlet mixing.

 The paper is organized as follows.
-In Section II we review the Abelian decomposition and the confinement mechanism for later purpose.
-In Section III we argue that in the quark and chromon model the chromoballs, the bound states of chromons, can be understood as the glueballs.
-But we also discuss the possibility that the neurons could form very loosely bound states.
-In Section IV we discuss the glueball-quarkonium mixing mechanism.
-In Section V we present the numerical analysis of the low-lying glueball-quarkonium mixing in $0^{++}$, $2^{++}$, and $0^{-+}$ sectors below 2 GeV, and show that $f_0(500)$, $f_0(1500)$, $f_2(1950)$, $\eta(1405)$, and $\eta(1475)$ become the strong candidates of glueballs.
+In Section II we review the Abelian decomposition which decomposes the gluons to the color neutral neurons and the colored chromons to justify the quark and chromon model.
+In Section III we discuss the color reflection symmetry which replaces the non-Abelian gauge symmetry and becomes the fundamental symmetry of the quark and chromon model.
+In Section IV we explain how the chromoballs, the bound states of chromons, can be understood as the glueballs in the quark and chromon model.
+In Section V we discuss the glueball-quarkonium mixing mechanism.
+In Section VI we present the numerical analysis of the low-lying glueball-quarkonium mixing in $0^{++}$, $2^{++}$, and $0^{-+}$ sectors below 2 GeV, and show that $f_0(1500)$, $f_2(1950)$, $\eta(1405)$, and $\eta(1475)$ become the strong candidates of glueballs.
 Finally in the last section we discuss the physical implications of our analysis.